marcinkubica/vagrant-rke2-airgap/README.md

    Using this file is sufficient to connect from localhost with your favourite k8s tool.

 ## TODOS:
-1. Support more linux os (currently only centos7 😆 )
+1. Support more linux os
 1. Add docker registry
 1. Support private repository install method